New Zealanders reportedly killed in South Korea landslides

-New Zealand nationals are reportedly among victims who are dead after landslides crushed their tourist accommodation in South Korea.
+New Zealand nationals are reportedly among victims killed after landslides crushed their tourist accommodation in South Korea.

 The Korea Times reported that a 65-year-old, her daughter, 36, and her grandson, 2, were among the 13 people who died in Gapyeong, Gyeonggi Province, amid heavy rain on Monday morning.